anguspersonal/base-app-vercel-supabase/README.md

 1. Create a new project at [supabase.com](https://supabase.com)
 2. Go to the SQL Editor and run the contents of `supabase/schema.sql`
-3. Enable Google OAuth in Authentication > Providers
+3. Enable Google OAuth in **Authentication ▸ Providers** and set the redirect URL to `https://your-site.com/auth/callback`
+4. In **Authentication ▸ URL Configuration**, set the Site URL to `http://localhost:3000` (or your deployed domain) so email confirmations also return to `/auth/callback`
-4. Copy your project URL and keys to `.env.local`
+5. Copy your project URL and keys to `.env.local`

 ### 5. Run the Development Server